oetiker/QxD3/README.md

-qxD3
+QxD3
 ====

-use D3.js within qooxdoo
+use D3.js within your qooxdoo applications